simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 * It must construct plugin objects and retain them through the life of a catalog instance.
 * It must select the appropriate plugin object to use for each function call.
-* It must must serialize data to be persisted into a common format and then deserialize upon retrieval.
+* It must must serialize data to be persisted into a common format, JSON string, and then deserialize upon retrieval.

     * Transformation done only in one place, instead of in each plugin (DRY).
     * Prevents value objects from being modified by plugin function code.